 Other Types of Inequality in Capitalism

 Monopoly Power.
 The above types of inequality may seem ‘fair’ or justified.
 If you work hard, you get to benefit from your enterprise.
 However, capitalism can also lead to inequality which may be seen as unfair.
 For example, a firm may develop monopoly power.
 Then it is in a position to charge consumers artificially high prices and deter entry.
-If firms have monopsony power they can get away with paying a wage much lower than the productivity of the worker.
+If firms have monopsony power, they can get away with paying a wage much lower than the productivity of the worker.
 Workers have no choice but to work for a very low wage.
-Therefore, capitalists with access to private property can ‘exploit’ their monopoly power to make much higher profit than other people in society.
+Therefore, capitalists with access to private property can ‘exploit’ their monopoly power to make a much higher profit than other people in society.

 These types of inequality mean that there isn’t a level playing field; some in society get an unfair advantage, there isn’t equality of opportunity.